lanlab-org/OAPS-Jifry/Documents/UserDoc.md

 Then, click "**Post**".

-You article now is successfully posted, and you can also see the article's description by clicking on the article's name from the subject list:
+You article now is successfully posted, and you can also see the article's description by clicking on the article's title from the subject list:
 ![screenshot4](Documents/screenshots/s4.png)

 ### Edit or delete your own articles